MailTape/MailTape-v1/_posts/2017-03-26-Cut-Off-Your-Hands.md

 _Cut Off Your Hands_: **"**How good is jazz?
 That's rhetorical, everyone knows.
 Beautiful interplay between each instrument and excellent arrangement, with plenty of space throughout.
 Especially good on a Sunday as it's the day when I reflect on the week that's been and begin to ponder the one to come.
 Oh so saxy!**"**

 + ## LA Priest - Lorry Park
-_Yohann from Requin Chagrin_: **"**This magical nature of the sounds and the progression through the song inspires action... this song commands something to happen.
+_Cut Off Your Hands_: **"**This magical nature of the sounds and the progression through the song inspires action... this song commands something to happen.
 I usually like to do have an active Sunday and get stuff done like housework, errands, shopping, etc - so this track is the perfect call to action.
 I'm a fan of Sam's collaborations, the latest with Connan Mockasin called Soft Hair.**"**

 # Mailtape's selection